 Go through your inspection list one item at a time.
 Start by walking around outside the property to check for issues.
 Then, move through entryways and common areas.
 Finally, walk through units.

-Check off the things that are in decent shape and make detailed notes of the things that need fixing.
+Check off the things that are in good shape and make detailed notes of the things that need fixing.
 You can then send your report to the property owner so they have a clear understanding of the repair work that needs to happen.

 Handling Multiple Inspections